Modelling resource contention in multi-robot task allocation problems with uncertain timing: Results

+The second scenario consisted of 30 controlled robots collecting packages from separate collection locations and delivering them to their destinations.
+A set of uncontrolled delivery robots were also operating in the environment, collecting packages from the same collection locations.
+The resources under contention in this scenario are the package collection locations, as the controlled robots may be required to queue at the collection locations before collecting their packages.
+It was assumed that the actions of the uncontrolled robots were known to the optimiser.
+The optimisation aim was to generate an optimal allocation of robots to packages that minimised the expected tardiness cost incurred for delivering packages after their deadline.
+In contrast to the previous scenario, individual deadlines were considered for each package.
 The number of robots controlled by other entities that visit each collection location, $n$, was varied between 1 and 6.
 When $n=6$, the entire scenario consisted of 30 controlled robots and 180 uncontrolled robots.
-100 random scenarios were tested for each value of $n$, each with random arrival time distributions and task durations for each robot, and random deadlines for each package.
-The standard deviations of the arrival time distributions for each robot were set to be equal to one another to demonstrate the utility of the method presented in Section \ref{s:most_likely} for calculating the set of most likely orders of arrival.
-Note that the results presented here are valid for cases where the standard deviations are not equal, with the exception of the methods using Algorithm \ref{a:nth_most_likely} with a threshold less than 100\%.
+100 random scenarios were tested for each value of $n$, with random arrival time distributions and task durations for each controlled and uncontrolled robot, and random deadlines for each package.
+The standard deviations of the arrival time distributions for each robot were set to be equal to evaluate the utility of the method presented in Section \ref{s:most_likely} for calculating the set of most likely orders of arrival.

-The analytical method was tested using both the analytical method for calculating the probability of an order of arrival (A), and the method for estimating this probability presented in Section \ref{s:prob_est} (AEst).
-Only A used Algorithm \ref{a:nth_most_likely} to limit the number of orders considered, and values of 80\%, 90\%, 95\%, 99\% and 100\% were used for the probability threshold.
+The analytical method was tested using both \texttt{mvnun} to calculate the probability of an order of arrival (A), and the estimation presented in Section \ref{s:prob_est} (AEst).
+Algorithm~\ref{a:nth_most_likely} was also used in conjunction with A to limit the number of orders considered, and values of 80\%, 90\%, 95\%, 99\% and 100\% were used for the probability threshold.
 These approaches were benchmarked against a deterministic approach (D), and a Monte Carlo approach (M).
 The number of samples used in M was varied between 10 and 10,000 for the cases where $n \le 5$, and between 10 and 100,000 for the case where $n=6$.
-As the cost incurred by one of the controlled robots does not depend on the assignments of the other controlled robots, the cost associated with each robot being assigned to each task can be calculated prior to the optimisation and the Hungarian algorithm \cite{Kuhn1955} can then be used to calculate the optimal allocation.
+As only one controlled robot goes to each collection location, the cost incurred by one of the controlled robots does not depend on the assignments of the other controlled robots.
+Therefore, the cost associated with each robot being assigned to each task can be calculated prior to the optimisation and the Hungarian algorithm \cite{Kuhn1955} can then be used to calculate the optimal allocation.
 Ground truth costs were evaluated using a Monte Carlo method with 100,000 samples when $n \le 5$, and 1,000,000 samples when $n=6$.